Property FW, differentiable structures, and smoothability of singular actions: Introduction

 It can happen that two manifolds $M$ and $N$ are homeomorphic through a countably singular diffeomorphism, yet they are not diffeomorphic.
 This goes back to Milnor's discovery of manifolds homeomorphic to the $7$-sphere, but not diffeomorphic to it \cite{Mil-7} (manifolds homeomorphic to spheres are now known as \emph{exotic spheres}).
 In fact, every exotic sphere of dimension $d \ge 7$ admits a singular diffeomorphism to $\mathbb{S}^d$ with just one singular point.
 On the other hand if $M$ and $N$ are as above, then the groups $\Omega \mathsf{Diff}^r(M)$ and $\Omega \mathsf{Diff}^r(N)$ are isomorphic.
-For this reason, exotic differentiable structures arise naturally in the context studied in this paper.
+For this reason, the existence of exotic differentiable structures should be taken into account in the context studied in this paper.